Mahhiiiii/radheKrishna/README.md

 # radheKrishna
-An Ecommerce application for suppliers.
+An Ecommerce application for local suppliers.